Thi4guera/Thi4guera/README.md

 💻 I’m currently working on Linx Sponte

+⚡ I'm enthusiast in the systems area, always seeking to progress and achieve my goals.

 👩‍💻 I'm junior support analyst
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...